 As a dog bite victim in Columbus, you must file a report within 24 hours of the attack.
 The report will trigger an investigation that may be useful in your personal injury claim or lawsuit.

 When Should I Initiate a Personal Injury Lawsuit After a Dog Bite?

-You must also seek professional guidance from an experienced lawyer to determine your cause of action after a dog bite.
+It might be a good idea to seek professional guidance from an experienced lawyer to determine your cause of action after a dog bite.
 Dog bite injury lawsuits will provide you with avenues for larger settlements.
-Unlike insurance claims, a civil lawsuit may award you punitive damages alongside compensation for economic and non-economic damage.
-However, depending on your cases' specifics, an injury claim with an insurance company may be more suitable for you.
+Unlike insurance claims, a civil lawsuit may award you punitive damages alongside compensation for economic and non-economic damages.
+However, depending on your cases’ specifics, an injury claim with an insurance company may be more suitable for you.